maoyuans/chronicles-of-terre/hidden/TBR/Silence.md

 - *Responder Designation*: FTO204-A138
 - *Date of Report*: Ertos 25th, AC 1125

 - *Symptoms or Injuries*: Patient describes hearing persistent noises, about as loud as "A boiling teapot sizzling in the next room".
 Symptoms began after the Nocturne Parade siege, with increased amplitude as time progresses.
 Symptoms are more severe in quiet, isolated environments, such as at night.
-Patient have scrape injuries on their right palm, right elbow, and both knees, but no other visible major injuries, and passes all physical and mental examinations.
+Patient has scrape injuries on their right palm, right elbow, and both knees, but no other visible major injuries, and passes all physical and mental examinations.
 Patient describes having "strange dreams and nightmares" of unspecified content.
 - *Diagnosis*: Trauma-induced tinnitus, general anxiety.
 - *Recommended Treatment and Prescription*: 120mg powdered calming essence, twice per day, before meals.
 Ample amount of rest.